 Environmental notices of violation (NOVs) reported that resulted from agency inspections.

-Apex Companies, LLC (Apex) has been engaged by Amgen to provide limited assurance of selected environmental and safety data.
+Apex Companies, LLC (Apex) has been engaged by Amgen to provide limited reasonable assurance of selected environmental and safety data.
 This Assurance Statement applies to the Subject Matter included within the scope of work.
 Please see our Independent Verification Statement for additional information.

-2019 Summary of Data
+2022 Summary of Data